skanderm/svbclient-gem/README.md

 A gem which you can use in your Ruby / Ruby on Rails app to simplify HMAC-signing and headers.

-It also includes helpers for interacting with the Accounts, ACH, Book Transfer, Wire Transfer, and Onboarding API endpoints.
+It also includes helpers for interacting with the Accounts, ACH, Book Transfer, Virtual Card, Wire Transfer, and Onboarding API endpoints.

 ## Install